Joey Meneses Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves allow the third-fewest home runs in baseball (61 total, one per game).
+- Braves pitchers combine to allow the fourth-fewest home runs in baseball (62 total, one per game).

-- Shuster (2-2 with a 4.99 ERA and 21 strikeouts in 30 2/3 innings pitched) makes the start for the Braves, his seventh of the season.

-- His last time out was on Wednesday, May 31 against the Oakland Athletics, when the left-hander tossed 5 1/3 innings, surrendering two earned runs while giving up three hits.
+- His most recent time out came on Tuesday against the New York Mets, when the righty tossed six innings, surrendering four earned runs while allowing four hits.

-- The 24-year-old has a 4.99 ERA and 6.2 strikeouts per nine innings across six games this season, while allowing a batting average of .202 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.